 Key Change to be aware of

 There are a number of “upgrades” in S34 issue 2 that build on the hand calculations from its predecessor.
-However, the guide explicitly recognises and concedes the need for computer software tools like CDEGS.
-For an accurate calculation of touch voltages.
-On anything but the simplest of grids.
+However, the guide explicitly recognises and concedes the need for computer software tools like CDEGS for an accurate calculation of touch voltages on anything but the simplest of grids.

 Quote: For unusually shaped or non-symmetrical grids, needcomputer software tools for an accurate calculation.